yeshua453/website/docs/controls/badge.md

 ### `text_style`

 The text style to use for text in the label.
-See [`text_style` properties](/docs/controls/text#textstyle-properties) for possible values.
+The value is an instance if [`TextStyle`](/docs/reference/types/textstyle) class.